glava/nephalem-fpinscala/cathedral/README.md

 For this, we will reach out to just learned recursion.

-We mentioned:
+We should end this task with next loot:

  - tailrecursion
- - higer order funciton
- - polymorphic functions
+ - function inside a function

 Dig through the book to understand why we use tailrecursion and how to define higer order funciton.